 Ideally, a high protein diet should be followed for a short to medium-term time while dieting or looking to build muscle.
 But afterwards, drop down to a slightly lower protein diet.
 But even this advice has hundreds of issues with it, and more evidence definitely needs to be found before we can say anything definitive.

 For the general population, 1 protein bar per day is enough.
 If your protein bar contains 5g of protein, then you’re going to need more than one to maximally stimulate protein synthesis.
 If your bar contains 25g per serving, then you’ll probably be best sticking to just the one.

-Another factor is how much protein the rest of your diet contains.
+Another factor determining the recommend dose is how much protein the rest of your diet contains.
 If you are already consuming lots of protein, then one bar would be sufficient.
 On the other hand, if you find that you are constantly well below the recommended daily allowance, then two bars might be a good idea.